liheyuan/iOSMVT/README.md

 * 0.3 Add network & serialize/deserialize framework
 * 0.4 dynamic tab controller login/out
 * 0.5 mj refresh & loadmore demo
+* 0.6 add Eureka as form solution / maintabbar not allow rotate, other vc can be setting to rotate